With the ISDN switch off only a few years away, businesses are making the move to cloud telephony. But what is cloud telephony?

 2. Flexible working from day one

-As mentioned, cloud telephony unlocks the door for scalable and reliable remote working.
+As mentioned, cloud telephony unlocks the door for scalable and reliable remote working solutions.
 Any device with a stable Internet connection can be connected securely to your cloud network to keep the business running outside the office.

 This enables you to proactively pursue BYOD (Bring Your Own Device) initiatives to further enhance employee experience and business efficiency.